Help! I need a rental car!

 This way, it is often not necessary to fork over any money at all.

-We encourage our clients to rent a car (1) through their own insurer, assuming coverage exists by way of a direct billing to the rental car agency; or (2) consider not renting a car altogether and claiming “loss of use”.Return to Personal Injury FAQs
+We encourage our clients to rent a car (1) through their own insurer, assuming coverage exists by way of a direct billing to the rental car agency; or (2) consider not renting a car altogether and claiming “loss of use”.Return to Auto Accident FAQs